Many executives are turning to M&A as an effective transformation and value-generation strategy to respond to market complexity.

 Conglomerate mergers first appeared in the United States and were quite popular in the 1960s, and 1970s.
 But they’re not as popular today.
 According to the OECD Competition Committee, just a few authorities have challenged a conglomerate merger in recent years.

-Even though it doesn’t seem like a conglomerate merger will become a more frequent phenomenon soon, we still witness mergers of companies that want to diversify and capture new markets through the M&A process.
+Even though it doesn’t seem like a conglomerate merger will become a more frequent phenomenon soon, we still witness mergers of companies that want to diversify and capture new markets through the M&A deal process.

 In many cases, companies are worth much more together than separately.
 The metaphorical equation 2 + 2 = 5 perfectly describes one of the main conglomerate merger advantages.